Home Buyer's Guide

 Certain expenditures may decrease the original home basis.
 One example is casualty losses taken on a tax return for home damages.
 If the taxpayer claims an office in the home, or if the house has been rented, the depreciation deduction also decreases the basis.

-Fair Market Value – Normal selling price of a home in the open market that is agreed upon by the buyer and seller.
+- Fair Market Value (FMV) – normal selling price of a home in the open market that is agreed upon by the buyer and seller.
 A Realtor can prepare a comparative market analysis of similar properties that are currently on the market, or have sold recently in the area to determine a fair market value.

-Points – Charges at closing by lender in increments of 1 per cent of the mortgage amount.
+- points – charges at closing by lender in increments of one percent of the loan amount.
 They may also be listed as loan origination fees or loan discounts.
 These may be deductible on the tax return.